javserjod/cs50-web-programming-py-js/capstone/README.md

     - Apart from that, includes the Navbar.
 When user is logged-in, it is made up of the project name on the left and all the links to the pages of the app: Home, Game Configuration, Daily Challenge, Profile and Logout.
 If user is not logged-in, only contains the project name, and links to login and register views.
 When the app is running on a smaller device, all those links are compressed inside a button, which when clicked, shows all the pertinent links in a column format.

+    - There is also a footer indicating the origin of the data, which is AniList.

 - login.html : standard login page.
 User must write down an username and a password already inserted in the database and click on the Login button.
 A link to the register page is also added.

 - profile.html : the page where all the private games with custom settings created by an user are gathered.
 They are arranged from newest to oldest.
 Like the Daily Challenges page, also uses a Paginator.